sasha-odintsov/deco-x/README.md

 This is an internet shop built with React-Redux and Material UI library.

-In this shop used [DummyJSON](https://dummyjson.com) for getting fake JSON data for store products.
+Webstore uses [DummyJSON](https://dummyjson.com) for getting fake JSON data for store products.

 For this application were used following hooks and libraries:
 - react-router for routing;